 - Put your wellbeing first.
 There’s no need to drive yourself into the ground and make yourself miserable!
 Set aside some ‘me time’ every week to chill out and recover, whether it’s a yoga class, dinner with friends, or time alone with a good book.
 Stress has a negative impact on both our physical and mental health and our productivity, so it’s important to sleep well, eat well, exercise, and relax!

 Set aside a designated study space.
 It’s amazing how helpful this can be!
-It enables you to stay organized by having all your books, notes, and other materials in one place, plus signals to your brain when you sit down that it’s time to study.
+It enables you to stay organized by having all your books, notes, portable stages, and other materials in one place, plus signals to your brain when you sit down that it’s time to study.
 More than that, it will also send a signal to your family, so they know not to disturb you while you’re studying!
 It doesn’t have to be a whole study room; any quiet and tidy space will be sufficient.